smandla/stocknews_project1/README.md

 ## Learning Objectives

-This site was developed nin order to learn, practice, and implement basic javasrcipt and API skills.
+This site was developed in order to learn, practice, and implement basic javasrcipt and API skills.

 Our primary learning objectives were:
 1. How to navigate data in the form of JSON objects